Adarsh-Vemali/Numerical_linear_algebra/README.md

 Code for the Numerical Linear Algebra project on Graphs

 This repository consists of 3 ipython notebooks for:-
 1) Laplacian Eigenmaps  : Cora_Eigenmap.ipynb
 2) Randomwalks          : Cora_Deepwalk.ipynb
 3) SOTA GCNN Approach   : SOTA_GCN_Approach.ipynb

+The file _requirements.txt_ contains the dependencies required to run the code (The code itself takes care of installing and importing these dependencies).
 # Instructions to Run the Code on Colab
 1. Open notebook in Colab, Click on the .ipynb file and then Open in Colab
 2. Change runtime type to T4 GPU, Runtime => Hardware Accelerator => T4 GPU